KJ-52

-Jonah Kirsten Sorrentino (born June 26, 1975), better known by his stage name KJ-52, is a Christian rapper from Tampa, Florida.
-He was awarded the Rap/Hip Hop Recorded Song of the Year for "Never Look Away" and Rap/Hip Hop Album of the Year at the GMA Dove Awards of 2007.
-On July 28, 2009, KJ-52 released "End of My Rope", which is the first single for his album Five-Two Television.
+Jonah Kirsten Sorrentino (born June 26, 1975), better known by his stage name KJ-52, is an American Christian rapper from Tampa, Florida.

-Name
+Among other songs, he is known for "Do Yo Thang" from the album The Yearbook (2007), which won a GMA Dove Award.
+His album Five-Two Television (2009) won Rap/Hip Hop Album of the Year at the 41st GMA Dove Awards.

+According to his website, he is a Guinness World Records holder for the longest Team Freestyle (2014) of 12 hours and 2 minutes.

+In addition to Christian ministry, KJ-52 continues to produce music and is active on social media.

+Stage name

-The "KJ" part of his name refers to his old rap alias, "King J. Mac", a name which he later described in one of his podcasts as "horribly cheesy".
-"52", which is pronounced "five two", not "fifty-two", is a reference to the Biblical story of Jesus feeding the multitude with five loaves and two fish, which is also sung about in his song "Push Up" from The Yearbook and in the "KJ Five Two" on It's Pronounced Five Two.
+The "KJ" in Sorrentino's name refers to his old rap alias "King J. Mac" (and his initials backwards), a name which he later described in one of his podcasts as "horribly cheesy".
+The "52" (pronounced "five two" not "fifty-two"), is a reference to the Bible story of Jesus feeding the multitude with five loaves and two fish, which is also sung about in the song "KJ Five Two" from It's Pronounced Five Two (2003) and in his song "Push Up" from The Yearbook (2007).

 Career

-In 2002, Sorrentino released his second album, Collaborations.
+In 2002, KJ-52 released his second album, Collaborations.
 The album's title referred to the numerous contributions made to the album by guest artists, including Pillar, John Reuben and Thousand Foot Krutch.
-Collaborations also represented his first nomination for a Dove Award, for "Rap/Hip Hop/Dance Album of the Year" in 2003.
+Collaborations also represented his first nomination for a Dove Award, for Rap/Hip Hop/Dance Album of the Year in 2003.

-KJ-52 has won four Dove Awards, three in the "Rap/Hip Hop Album of the Year" category.
-He took the 2004 award for It’s Pronounced Five Two, the 2006 award for Behind the Musik (A Boy Named Jonah), and the 2007 award for Remixed.
-He received an additional honor in 2007, for "Never Look Away" from Behind the Musik, in the "Rap/Hip Hop Recorded Song" category.
+KJ-52 has won four Dove Awards, three in the Rap/Hip Hop Album of the Year category.
+He took the 2004 award for It's Pronounced Five Two, the 2006 award for Behind the Musik (A Boy Named Jonah), and the 2007 award for Remixed.
+He received an additional honor in 2007, for "Never Look Away" from Behind the Musik, in the Rap/Hip Hop Recorded Song category.
 KJ never tried out for American Idol, but suggested such in his song "Fivetweezy".